rabeshi/eaamo-website/content/copocyt/_index.md

 - What motivated you to work on your Summer project?
 > I was motivated to work on my project by the fact that I was precisely starting a summer course on the Tének language for children in primary and secondary schools in my community.
 Once I saw the call for proposals, I saw an opportunity to continue learning and to share my research with others who might be interested in it.

-- What are some of the key challenges you have faced in the project or in the past more generally?
+- What are some of the key challenges you have faced in the project?
 > The main challenge was to pick up old research once again, albeit with a different vision, more maturity and other perspectives.

 - What are some of the key findings from your project?